What to know about the third stimulus bill

 While giving a boost to the economy, this fresh round of aid will also help families who are behind on their rent or having trouble paying for food.

-For more information about government benefits and other types of aid, visit Credit Karma’s coronavirus resource hub.
+For more information about government benefits and other types of aid, visit Credit Karma’s Relief Roadmap.

 About the author: Brad Hanson is a senior editor at Credit Karma.
 His 30 years of experience in print and digital media includes work for the Los Angeles Times-Washington Post News Service, Trucks.com and Polyvore.
 Most recently before… Read more.